Zesmat/dynamic-RAG-system/README.md

 Add a license if you plan to distribute this project.

 ## Acknowledgments
-Ziad Esmat, Zeyad Ayman, Tariq Ali
+Ziad Esmat, Zeyad Ayman, Tariq Ali.